Back to bASICs Course

 Back to bASICs

 Beaver Works Summer Institute will offer a brand new course on open source semiconductor design and fabrication this summer.
-This course will give students a fundamental and working knowledge of the building blocks of today’s electronic world—knowledge that will benefit the student no matter what they decide to pursue academically.
+This course will give students practical experience with the building blocks of today’s electronic world—knowledge that will benefit the student no matter what they decide to pursue academically.
 Students will receive hands-on experience on how to design and arrange semiconductors on a nanometer scale to perform a specific function.
-Students will start with a blank canvas (silicon substrate) and learn how to take a specification through the entire design process—including foundry manufacturability.
+Students will start with a blank canvas (semiconductor substrate) and learn how to take a specification through the entire design process—including foundry manufacturability.
 Once complete, the student’s design will be sent to a foundry for fabrication.
-Six months later we’ll host a class reunion and the students will be provided a dev kit with their custom design permanently etched in silicon—a milestone to be treasured for a lifetime
+Six months later we’ll host a class reunion and the students will be provided a development kit with their custom design etched in silicon--a testament to the student’s creativity and hard work and a milestone to be treasured for a lifetime.

 There is overlap with the microelectronics course, including basic electronics, but this course will focus more semiconductor theory, MOSFET/CMOS fabrication.
 Course instruction by industry practitioners with context from academia and government.